-- Northern Skills Group Business Services Limited (formerly known as Northern Skills Group Limited), was acquired on 1 August 2016 and provides business support services to Middlesbrough College. - Northern Apprenticeship Company Limited operates as an apprenticeship training agency employing apprentices engaged on a training programme with a major local organisation. - TTE (Technical) UK Limited was acquired in December 2019 and offers study programme, apprenticeships and commercial training courses locally from its base in Middlesbrough. - TTE International Limited was acquired in December 2019 and offers commercial training courses mainly to large overseas global organisations from its base in Middlesbrough. - TTE Apprenticeships Limited was acquired in December 2019 and operates as an apprenticeship training agency employing apprentices engaged on training programmes with large local organisations. - Middlesbrough College Management Services Limited (dormant) The company was incorporated in 1993.
-The company did not trade during 2020 / 2021. - University Centre Middlesbrough Limited (dormant) University Centre Middlesbrough Limited (formerly known as Mizaru Media Limited) was incorporated in 2011.
-The company did not trade during 2020 / 2021.
-The name-change to University Centre Middlesbrough Limited took place on 1st November 2021.
+- Northern Skills Group Business Services Limited (formerly known as Northern Skills Group Limited), was acquired on 1 August 2016 and provides business support services to Middlesbrough College. - Northern Apprenticeship Company Limited operates as an apprenticeship training agency employing apprentices engaged on a training programme with a major local organisation. - TTE (Technical) UK Limited was acquired in December 2019 and offers study programme, apprenticeships and commercial training courses locally from its base in Middlesbrough. - TTE International Limited was acquired in December 2019 and offers commercial training courses mainly to large overseas global organisations from its base in Middlesbrough. - TTE Apprenticeships Limited was acquired in December 2019 and operates as an apprenticeship training agency employing apprentices engaged on training programmes with large local organisations. - Middlesbrough College Management Services Limited (dormant) The company was incorporated in 1993. - University Centre Middlesbrough Limited (dormant) University Centre Middlesbrough Limited (formerly known as Mizaru Media Limited) was incorporated in 2011.